rbisdorff/Digraph3/docSphinx/tutorial.rst

 Unfortunately, the Condorcet digraph, associated with a given outranking digraph, presents only exceptionally a linear ordering.
 Usually, pairwise majority comparisons do not indeed render a complete and transitive outranking relation.

-Several heuristic ranking rules have been proposed for constructing a linear order which is closest in some sense to a given outranking relation.

-The Digraph3 resources provide some of the most common of these ranking rules, like Copeland's, Kemeny's, Slater's, Kohler and Tideman's ranking rules.

 Let us consider a sample outranking digraph::

     >>> from outrankingDigraphs import *